herolab-uga/indoor-rssi-mobile-robot/README.md

 | 19            | C_level_a      | RSSI value obtained from center antenna                   |
 | 20            | Feedback       | reserves for future use                                   |

-*filtered RSSI values are calculated from RSSI values as described in eqn.
+*filtered RSSI values are calculated from RSSI values as described in eq.
 (8) of:
 S. Caccamo, R. Parasuraman, F. Båberg and P. Ögren, "Extending a UGV teleoperation FLC interface with wireless network connectivity information," 2015 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Hamburg, 2015, pp. 4305-4312, doi: 10.1109/IROS.2015.7353987.

 # Experimental setup